List of Volkswagen Group petrol engines: EA825 V8

-4.0 TFSI

 This engine is part of Audi's modular 90° V6/V8 engine family.
 It shares its bore and stroke, 90° V-angle, and 90mm cylinder spacing with the Audi V6.
 The earlier V6 engines (EA837) used an Eaton TVS Supercharger instead of turbocharger(s).
 In 2016, Audi and Porsche released a new turbocharged V6 engine they dubbed EA839.
-These 2.9L (biturbo) & 3.0L (single turbo) V6 engines share the 4.0T TFSI V8's “hot vee” design, meaning the turbo(s) are placed in the Vee of the engine (between each bank of cylinders) instead of on the outside of each cylinder bank.
+These 2.9L (biturbo) & 3.0L (single turbo) V6 engines share the 4.0T TFSI V8's "hot vee" design, meaning the turbo(s) are placed in the Vee of the engine (between each bank of cylinders) instead of on the outside of each cylinder bank.
 This allows the turbocharger(s) to produce boost pressure more quickly as the path the exhaust gases travel is much reduced.
 It also aids in getting the engine's emissions hardware up to temperature more quickly.
 As with the V6, the V8 is used in various Audi and Porsche models, but the V8 also finds use in Bentley and Lamborghini vehicles.